Using the location condition in a Conditional Access policy

 - The number of IP addresses contained in a range is limited.
 Only CIDR masks greater than /8 are allowed when defining an IP range.

-Administrators can designate named locations defined by IP address ranges to be trusted named locations.
+Administrators can designate locations defined by IP address ranges to be trusted named locations.

 Sign-ins from trusted named locations improve the accuracy of Azure AD Identity Protection's risk calculation, lowering a user's sign-in risk when they authenticate from a location marked as trusted.
 Additionally, trusted named locations can be targeted in Conditional Access policies.
-For example, you may require restrict multi-factor authentication registration to trusted named locations only.
+For example, you may restrict multi-factor authentication registration to trusted locations.

-Some organizations may choose to restrict access to certain countries or regions using Conditional Access.
-In addition to defining named locations by IP ranges, admins can define named locations by country or regions.
+If you select Determine location by IP address (IPv4 only), the system will collect the IP address of the device the user is signing into.
 When a user signs in, Azure AD resolves the user's IPv4 address to a country or region, and the mapping is updated periodically.
-Organizations can use named locations defined by countries to block traffic from countries where they do not do business, such as North Korea.
+Organizations can use named locations defined by countries to block traffic from countries where they do not do business.

 Sign-ins from IPv6 addresses cannot be mapped to countries or regions, and are considered unknown areas.
 Only IPv4 addresses can be mapped to countries or regions.